 For the extension period 4 January to 28 March 2021, this rate will be a maximum of $1,000 per eligible employee per fortnight.

-From 28 September 2020 (the first extension period), lower payment rates will apply for employees that worked fewer than 20 hours per week.
+From 28 September 2020 (the first extension period), lower payment rates will apply for employees that do not satisfy the 80-hour threshold.

 What is included in the minimum JobKeeper Payment rate required to be paid to eligible employees?